graalvm/graalvm-demos/native-jfr-demo/README.md

-# Native Executables with JFR example
+# Native Executables with JFR Example

 This example demonstrates how JDK Flight Recorder (JFR) as a tool for collecting diagnostic and profiling data running Java application, built into a JVM.
 GraalVM Native Image supports JFR events and users can use [`jdk.jfr.Event`](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.jfr/jdk/jfr/Event.html) API with a similar experience to using JFR in the Java HotSpot VM.